CloudStationTeam/docs/source/deployment.md

     * Add EC2 IP address/DNS to ALLOWED_HOST
       * DNS example: "ec2-xx-xx-xxx-xxx.us-west-1.compute.amazonaws.com" (it should be a string, please do not forget the quotation marks)
     * Set DEBUG to False
+    * Set MAPBOX_PUBLIC_KEY to your Mapbox public token
 6. Modify cloud_station_deployment/nginx.conf
     * add EC2 IP/DNS address to Line 68: server_name ec2-xx-xx-xxx-xxx.us-west-1.compute.amazonaws.com
 7. Configure NGINX, Daphne and Django (run only once)